 Did the swimming pool flash in your mind?

-We think too much about our direct competitors.
-Your competition includes:
+We think too much about our direct competitors (other companies that tell what we sell).

 Here is a line that will give buyers the nudge to move forward: